LudovicRousseau/pyscard/INSTALL.md

 Installation
 ------------
-The pyscard library is packaged using the standard distutils python module.
+The pyscard library is packaged using the standard setuptools python module.

 Installation on windows